leodanisbi/streaming/README.md

 - The latest version of shaka player is included in this repository, but it can be used from any CDN like [CDN](https://cdnjs.com/libraries/shaka-player).
 - Inside the shaka-player folder edit the youtube-script.js file the variable `youtube_theme_manifestUri` with the url of the manifest.mpd or master.m3u8.

+- This is a simple example of shaka player, if you want to see some more advanced settings you can visit [Shaka-Player-Demo-Docs](https://shaka-player-demo.appspot.com/docs/api/tutorial-basic-usage.html).

 # FFmpeg
 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.